DreamOfTheRedChamber/leetcode/README.md

   - Increasing triplet sequence, paint house II

 #### Dynamic-programming
+##### Use cases
+* When to use - optimize time complexity from O(n!,2^n) to O(n^2, n^3)
+  - Calculate max or min
+  - Calculate the number of solutions
+  - Calculate whether it is true or not
+* When not to use - optimize time complexity from O(n^3, n^2) further
+  - Calculate concrete solutions themselves rather than just the number of solutions
+  - Input is a collection rather than a sequence (e.g. Longest consecutive sequence)

+##### Problems to consider
+* State: how to define dp[i] or dp[i][j]
+* Induction rule: how to calculate big problems into smaller ones
+* Initialization: starting point
+* Answer: ending point

+##### Implementation methods:
+* Multi-loop: bottom-up approach
+* Memorized search: top-down approach
 * Use cases:
-  - When to use - optimize time complexity from O(n!,2^n) to O(n^2, n^3)
-    + Calculate max or min
-    + Calculate the number of solutions
-    + Calculate whether it is true or not
-  - When not to use - optimize time complexity from O(n^3, n^2) further
-    + Calculate concrete solutions themselves rather than just the number of solutions
-    + Input is a collection rather than a sequence (e.g. Longest consecutive sequence)
-* Problems to consider:
-  - State: how to define dp[i] or dp[i][j]
-  - Induction rule: how to calculate big problems into smaller ones
-  - Initialization: starting point
-  - Answer: ending point
-* Implementation methods:
-  - Multi-loop: bottom-up approach
-  - Memorized search: top-down approach
-  - Use cases:
-    + In most cases, both of them can be applied.
+  - In most cases, both of them can be applied.
 Could start with bottom-up approach because it is usually more concise.
-    + But some times memorized search is more appropriate
+  - But some times memorized search is more appropriate
-      * When it is easier to start thinking from the last step rather than the first step.
+    + When it is easier to start thinking from the last step rather than the first step.
 Example: Burst ballons, Stone-game (Lintcode)
-      * When the induction rule is not sequential, thus hard to define.
+    + When the induction rule is not sequential, thus hard to define.
 Example: Longest increasing subsequences in 2D (Lintcode)
-      * When the initialization state is hard to find.
+    + When the initialization state is hard to find.
 Example: Longest increasing subsequences in 2D (Lintcode)

-* Memorization array tricks
+##### Memorization array tricks
-  - For non grid-based dynamic programming problems, for N number/character, array of size N+1 is allocated.
+* For non grid-based dynamic programming problems, for N number/character, array of size N+1 is allocated.
 The position at 0 index is used for specially used for initialization.
-  - Rolling array
+* Rolling array
-    + for 1D dp, e.g.
+  - for 1D dp, e.g.
-      * If induction rule is f[i] = max(f[i-1], f[i-2]) + A[i], namely f[i] only depends on f[i-1] and f[i-2]
+    + If induction rule is f[i] = max(f[i-1], f[i-2]) + A[i], namely f[i] only depends on f[i-1] and f[i-2]
-      * To use rolling array, induction rule can be rewritten as f[i%2] = max(f[i-1]%2, f[i-2]%2)
+    + To use rolling array, induction rule can be rewritten as f[i%2] = max(f[i-1]%2, f[i-2]%2)
-    + for 2D dp, e.g.
+  - for 2D dp, e.g.
-      * if f[i][j] only depends on f[i][.], namely i th row only depends on i-1 th row
+    + if f[i][j] only depends on f[i][.], namely i th row only depends on i-1 th row
-      * To use rolling array, induction rule can be rewritten as f[i%2][j] = f[(i-1)%2] row
+    + To use rolling array, induction rule can be rewritten as f[i%2][j] = f[(i-1)%2] row
-    + procedures to use rolling array: write non-rolling version first, then write rolling version
+  - procedures to use rolling array: write non-rolling version first, then write rolling version

 ```java
 // this code snippets demonstrate procedures to use rolling array
 // 1D case